InternetExplorers/appointments/README.md

   -- schema.sql should be run once to create db, tables and structures in mysql -- loadFake.js should be run once to populate fake data in mysql -- index.js connects the app to the database
-  -- dbHelpers.js contains functions that will be used on the database

 GENERAL MYSQL INFO: